liborty/sets/README.md

 ```

 ## Release Notes (Latest First)

+**Version 1.1.1** - Eliminating unnecessary clonings.
+Updating to the latest dependency on  indxvec 1.2.8.

 **Version 1.1.0** - Joined all four types of sets into one Struct Set.
 Simplified and generalised code by using enum generics.